The Investment Treaty Arbitration Review: Expropriation

-Direct expropriation is a measure taken by a host state that directly removes the investor's legal title over the investment or physically seizes the property.21 It was pointed out by the tribunal in Telenor Mobile v.
-Hungary that 'Nowadays direct expropriation is the exception rather than the rule, as States prefer to avoid opprobrium and the loss of confidence of prospective investors by more oblique means'.22 Scholars also agree with this opinion.23
+Direct expropriation is a measure taken by a host state that directly removes an investor's legal title over the investment or physically seizes the property.25 It was pointed out by the tribunal in Telenor Mobile v.
+Hungary that '[n]owadays direct expropriation is the exception rather than the rule, as States prefer to avoid opprobrium and the loss of confidence of prospective investors by more oblique means'.26 Scholars agree with this opinion.27

 ii IIA practice

 Most IIAs do not explain the meaning of expropriation, whether direct or indirect, while some new generation investment treaties change the situation by attempting to provide a definition for expropriation.
-For instance, in its Annex B, the US–Uruguay BIT defines 'direct expropriation' as 'where an investment is nationalised or otherwise directly expropriated through formal transfer of title or outright seizure',24 with both parties' recognition that such definition falls within their understanding of 'customary international law'.25 The term 'formal transfer of title or outright seizure' is also adopted in a series of investment agreements entered into by the European Union (EU) with other countries.26
+For instance, in its Annex B, the US–Uruguay BIT defines 'direct expropriation' as 'where an investment is nationalised or otherwise directly expropriated through formal transfer of title or outright seizure',28 with both parties' recognition that the definition falls within their understanding of 'customary international law'.29 The term 'formal transfer of title or outright seizure' is also adopted in a series of investment agreements entered into by the European Union with other countries.30

-Transfer of title in favour of the host state is the typical scenario of direct expropriation.27 The Tribunal in Sempra v.
-Argentina,28 for example, stated that 'there can[not] be a direct form of expropriation if at least some essential component of the property right has not been transferred to a different beneficiary, in particular the State'.29 The tribunal found no direct expropriation existed because while the rational management was affected because of the government's policies, the investors and the licensee companies were still the rightful owners of the companies and business.30
+Transfer of title in favour of the host state is the typical scenario of direct expropriation.31 The tribunal in Sempra v.
+Argentina,32 for example, stated that 'there can[not] be a direct form of expropriation if at least some essential component of the property right has not been transferred to a different beneficiary, in particular the State'.33 The tribunal found no direct expropriation existed because while the rational management was affected because of the government's policies, the investors and the licensee companies were still the rightful owners of the companies and business.34

 For instance, Quiborax v.
 Bolivia deals with claims arising out of the revocation via a Presidential Decree of 11 mining concessions allegedly owned by the investor.
 Referring to the previously decided case of another tribunal in Burlington v.
-Ecuador, the tribunal in Quiborax held that a direct expropriation must entail a permanent deprivation of property that amounts to a forcible taking or transfer to the state while it cannot be justified by the doctrine of police powers.31 Consequently, the tribunal in Quiborax found that the Decree revoking the mining concessions constituted a direct expropriation because it had the effect of physically transferring the title of the concessions to the state and involved permanent nature,32 and the measure in question cannot be justified as an exercise of state's police powers because it failed to comply with the due process.33 Another example is South American Silver v.
+Ecuador, the tribunal in Quiborax held that a direct expropriation must entail a permanent deprivation of property that amounts to a forcible taking or transfer to the state while it cannot be justified by the doctrine of police powers.35 Consequently, the tribunal in Quiborax found that the decree revoking the mining concessions constituted a direct expropriation because it had the effect of physically transferring the title of the concessions to the state and was permanent in nature,36 and the measure in question could be justified as an exercise of the state's police powers because it failed to comply with the due process.37 Another example is South American Silver v.
 Bolivia.
-The tribunal, in that case, found that the reversion of the mining concession held by a company that was indirectly owned by the investor to the original ownership of the Bolivian government constituted a direct expropriation.34
+The tribunal in that case found that the reversion of the mining concession held by a company that was indirectly owned by the investor to the original ownership of the Bolivian government constituted a direct expropriation.38

-As to the relevant time point, direct expropriation takes place at the time of the transfer or annulment of the legal title.
+As to the relevant point in time, direct expropriation takes place at the time of the transfer or annulment of the legal title.

-Though international law does not lay down definitions for indirect expropriation, it is generally accepted that in indirect expropriation, a substantial deprivation of the value of an investment amounting to effective or de facto taking of property attributable to the state has taken place, so that the investor has lost economical use and enjoyment of its investments.35 Indirect expropriation could be established even if the state has not effected formal transfer of title and physical control to the investment, and even if the state has not obtained any economic benefit.36
+Although international law does not lay down definitions for indirect expropriation, it is generally accepted that in indirect expropriation, a substantial deprivation of the value of an investment amounting to effective or de facto taking of property attributable to the state has taken place, so that the investor has lost economical use and enjoyment of its investments.39 Indirect expropriation could be established even if the state has not effected formal transfer of title and physical control of the investment, and even if the state has not obtained any economic benefit.40

-One such form is regulatory expropriation, which refers to cases where host states' legislative and regulatory measures, rather than judicial misconduct, reduce the benefits of investment.37 The United Nations Conference on Trade and Development (UNCTAD) defines regulatory expropriation as takings of property that fall within the police powers of a state, or otherwise arise from state measures like those pertaining to the regulation of the environment, health, morals, culture or economy of a host country.38 Considerable portions of indirect expropriation cases could fall under the scope of regulatory expropriation, and indirect expropriation is sometimes referred to as a 'regulatory taking'.
+One of these is regulatory expropriation, which refers to cases in which host states' legislative and regulatory measures, rather than judicial misconduct, reduce the benefits of investment.41 The United Nations Conference on Trade and Development (UNCTAD) defines regulatory expropriation as 'takings of property that fall within the police powers of a State, or otherwise arise from State measures like those pertaining to the regulation of the environment, health, morals, culture or economy of a host country'.42 Considerable portions of indirect expropriation cases could fall under the scope of regulatory expropriation, and indirect expropriation is sometimes referred to as a 'regulatory taking'.

-Another subcategory or form of indirect expropriation identified by investment tribunals concerns the 'creeping expropriation', which is described as a situation 'whereby a series of acts attributable to the State over a period of time culminate in the expropriatory taking of such property'.39 In creeping expropriation, each of a series of state acts taken within a limited time span may not be significant or considered as an expropriation, but are regarded as constituent parts of the unified treatment of the investor or investment.40
+Another subcategory or form of indirect expropriation identified by investment tribunals concerns 'creeping expropriation', which is described as a situation in which 'a series of acts attributable to the State over a period of time culminate in the expropriatory taking of such property'.43 In creeping expropriation, each of a series of state acts taken within a limited time span may not be significant or considered as an expropriation, but are regarded as constituent parts of the unified treatment of the investor or investment.44

 ii IIA practice